KnowPulse-KnowledgeBase/grant-and-budget-writing/_episodes/Writing a grant budget.md

 ---
 ## Large-scale grants

 Large-scale grants (i.e., NSERC, CIHR, SSHRC, Genome Canada) are only available to permanent faculty at a Canadian institution (or those with at least a 5-year research contract), so we will focus on small-scale grants for this tutorial.
-The Office of the Vice President of Research (OVPR) at the UofS has an entire team that helps researchers secure grant money for large-scale projects, they could be a useful resource for help with smaller grants too.
+The [Office of the Vice President of Research (OVPR)](https://vpresearch.usask.ca/) at the UofS has an entire team that helps researchers secure grant money for large-scale projects.

 ## Small-scale grants

 Grants commonly applied for by Post-docs, Grad students and other researchers in agriculture are the Agriculture Development Fund (ADF) through the Government of Saskatchewan, MITACS grants, and other industry-specific grants.
-We will focus on small-scale grants here.
+OVPR may be able to help with some resources for small-scale grants, but are more interested in helping secure large-scale grants.
+We will focus on small-scale grants in this lesson.

 ## Determining costs to a project

-For most grants, there are 4 main expense categories that you will have to budget for: **salary**, **consumables** (sometimes called materials and supplies), **equipment** and **services from others**.
+For most grants, there are 4 main expense categories that you will have to budget for: **salary**, **consumables** (also called materials and supplies), **equipment** and **services from others**.
 Depending on the agency, there may be an **other** category, this is where you can park publication costs, travel, conference fees, etc.

 **Salary**: Think about the work you want to get done in your proposal.
 Will you need a Technician?
 A Research Assistant?
 A grad student?
 How long will it take them to do the work?
 For grad students, you should be looking at funding an MSc for 2.5 and PhD for 4 years, rates are dependent on the Principal Investigator (P.I.).
 Find a person in your department who deals with hiring.
 In our case, the Project Manager for the P.I. or the admin staff in Plant Sciences are really helpful.
 Salary cost to the project _includes_ benefits to the employee, so be careful to include the total cost of hiring (salary+benefits).
 Also make sure to include inflation over the course of the project.
 At the UofS we write in a 1.5% increase per year.
 And finally- make sure to write your own salary+benefits in the project!